ianfurlong/section-11/SETUP_ASSISTANT.md

 - **Claude Projects:** Upload to "Project Knowledge."
 Enable "Web search" in settings (required for JSON fetch).
 - **Grok:** Upload to "Sources" in Project configuration.
 - **Mistral (Le Chat):** Upload during project creation.
 Web access is available.
-- **Gemini Gems:** Paste Section 11 content into the instructions field and upload the dossier separately.
+- **Gemini Gems:** Paste Section 11 content into the instructions field and upload the dossier separately. *(Note: Gemini behavior varies across Google accounts — it may not work for everyone.
+See troubleshooting in the README if you run into issues.)*

 ---